 February 2015: I am a founding member of the association for The ECI Campaign, an NGO working on the successful implementation of the European Citizens’ Initiative.

 August 2015: I’m joining Positive Money as international coordinator and move to London.
 My mission will consist in supervising the International Movement for Monetary Reform and launching a European campaign on ‘quantitative easing for people‘.
 I resign from UBI-Europe’s board and withdraw from my duties of the French Movement for Basic Income.

 May 2016: I moved to Brussels in order to focus on coordinating lobbying efforts around the quantitative easing for People campaign.

-February 2018: We launch Positive Money Europe, a Brussels-based NGO focusing on scrutinizing the European Central Bank and offering innovative monetary policy ideas.
-Positive Money Europe will follow up with the work of the quantitative easing for people campaign.
+February 2018: We launch Positive Money Europe, a Brussels-based NGO focusing on scrutinizing the European Central Bank and advocating for a monetary and banking system that serves a fair, democratic and sustainable economy.